AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 * By default, Workfront distributes the Planned Hours evenly across the Duration of a task, allocating an equal number of Planned Hours for each day of the task, based on the availability of the project schedule.

   <!--
-  To see what amount of Planned Hours is applied to each day during the Duration of a task, you can access the
-  <strong>Resource Grid</strong> inside the
-  <strong>Legacy Gantt</strong> of a project.
-However, this functionality is deprecated and it will soon be removed from Workfront.
+  <p data-mc-conditions="QuicksilverOrClassic.Classic,QuicksilverOrClassic.Draft mode">To see what amount of Planned Hours is applied to each day during the Duration of a task, you can access the <strong>Resource Grid</strong> inside the <strong>Legacy Gantt</strong> of a project.
+However, this functionality is deprecated and it will soon be removed from Workfront. </p>
   -->

   For more information about understanding the distribution of Planned Hours across the Duration of a task, see the "Understanding the Distribution of Planned Hours Across the Duration of a Task" section in the article [Planned Hours overview](../../../manage-work/tasks/task-information/planned-hours.md).